 - Then, for the next 20 minutes, run, jog, or rest.

 They do indeed burn.
-Many people wonder if curved treadmills are really any more efficient than straight ones.
-Curved treadmills are more effective than motorized ones, despite the latter’s flashy user interface.
-Because it is self-powered, running on a curve treadmill increases calorie burn.
+Many wonder if curved treadmills are any more efficient than straight ones.
+Curved treadmills are more effective than motorized ones despite the latter’s flashy user interface.
+Because it is self-powered, running on a curved treadmill increases calorie burn.

 Curved or concave treadmills reportedly burn 30% more calories than motorized treadmills.
-A curved treadmill will allow you to burn 130 calories in the same amount of time as a traditional treadmill or even outside.
+A curved treadmill will allow you to burn 130 calories simultaneously as a traditional treadmill or even outside.
 Every calorie counts when it comes to exercise regimens.

 Why run on a curved treadmill?